A Guide to Skin Care for Wounds

 - Don’t use abrasive or rough washcloths for skin care and wound healing.

 - Don’t scratch dry, itching areas.
-Scratching can cause further skin damage and increase the risk of infection, which can impede the healing process.
+Scratching can cause further skin damage and increase the risk of infection.

 - Don’t apply tape of any kind to dry, sensitive, fragile skin.